 How does 'priorité à droite' really work when you're driving in France?

-With tens of thousands of drivers set to descend upon France over the summer holidays - and even people who live here sometimes being a bit hazy on the details - we have a look at how the famous French driving rule works.
+For visitors and even people who live here sometimes being a bit hazy on the details - especially for the 'right of way' rule - we have a look at how the famous French driving rule works.

 It's possibly France's best known driving rule, but it's also one of the most misunderstood.